arvin-ferrer/pollution-reduction-solver/README.md

 - 1. **Select Projects** - Choose which mitigation projects to include using the sidebar.
 Use Select All to simulate full-budget planning.
 - 2. **Inspect Data** -
 - 3. **Click Solve** - The system constructs and iterates through the Simplex tableau.
-- 4. **4.
-Analyze Results**
+- 4. **Analyze Results**
 	- Optimal Solution: Minimum cost, chosen project units, pollutant reduction charts.
 	- Simplex Iterations: Step through every tableau iteration using a slider.
 	- Input Data: Inspect raw CSV tables used as the model’s basis.

 ---
 ## Problem Statement